harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

    * Build a max or min heap
    * **Need NOT know length of list**  Ideal for input streams
    * NOT stable
-   * Swap last value in heap with the root node, reduce heap size and percolate down === Heap Sort
+   * You can **only delete the root node** by swaping last value in heap with the root node, reduce heap size and percolating down (Heap Sort)
-   * Time Complexity: Average: O(nlogn), Worst Case: O(nlogn), logn is the height of the heap
+   * Time Complexity: Best: O(n), Average: O(nlogn), Worst Case: O(nlogn), logn is the height of the heap
 * Counting Sort
    * NOT comparision based
    * Simple buckets, simple processing, memory overhead